andrew-pa/plutracer/README.md

 4. Eventually the PR will get merged into master, at which point you will want to update your fork to pull in any changes made by others
 5. Once you have the source code, basically repeat from the end of step 2, no more need for cloning although `git pull` might be necessary

+Make sure to check out the [Trello board](https://trello.com/b/A8wkHkmC)!

 Maybe one day people will actually get repo read/write access but for now this way I get to look over all the PRs before people commit garbage